MitchDarrow/HHC_2025/act1_spare_key_mjd.md

 <br>
 </p>
 <p>
-Conduct reconnaisance of an Azure tenant looking for secrets.
+Conduct reconnaisance of an Azure tenant looking for for interesting files that might contain valuable information.
+The $web directory was explored for configuration files.
+A terraform file contained a long-lived SAS migration token.
 <br>
 </p>
 <table>